 This is the introduction to QBasic drawing.
 SCREEN 13 is used within this tutorial.
 Line, Box, Box Fill, Paint and Circle will be shown.

-This is a continuation of Drawing Part 2
+This tutorial is a continuation of Drawing Part 2.

 This tutorial focuses on drawing with QB64.